Amsterdam/atlas-health-checks/README.md

 # Atlas health checks

 Collection of tests that validate APIs are healthy.
-Anonymous and authenticated requests are send to end points used by Atlas (City Data) project.
+Anonymous and authenticated requests are send to end points used by Atlas (Data en informatie) project.

 ## Install